Nickey Brennan: Inter-county

 Brennan first came to prominence on the inter-county scene as a member of the Kilkenny minor hurling team.
 In 1971 he was at corner-back as the team secured a place in the provincial decider.
-A huge 7–18 to 3–5 trouncing of Wexford have Brennan a Leinster medal.
+A huge 7–18 to 3–5 trouncing of Wexford landed Brennan a Leinster medal.
 The subsequent All-Ireland decider saw reigning champions and three-in-a-row hopefuls Cork providing the opposition.
 A narrow 2–11 to 1–11 defeat was Kilkenny's lot on that occasion.

 By 1974 Brennan had joined the Kilkenny under-21 team and was in his final year in the grade.
 A 3–8 to 1–5 defeat of reigning champions Kilkenny secured a Leinster medal for Brennan.
 The subsequent All-Ireland decider pitted Kilkenny against Waterford, who were making their first appearance in the final.
 A narrow 3–8 to 3–7 victory gave Brennan an All-Ireland Under-21 Hurling Championship medal.

 That same year Brennan joined the Kilkenny senior team.
 He came on as a substitute in the provincial decider as Kilkenny narrowly defeated Wexford by 6–13 to 2–24.
 It was his first Leinster medal.
 Brennan was an unused substitute for Kilkenny's subsequent All-Ireland defeat of Limerick.

 In 1975 Brennan was an unused substitute once again as Kilkenny retained their Leinster and All-Ireland titles.